fiindhedev/Kubernetes/minikube.md

 ```
 # Troubleshooting
 find the error you got and see the steps
+- `The "docker" driver should not be used with root privileges.`

+Try running the command with `sudo` and make sure you added `--force`

 - `Exiting due to GUEST_MISSING_CONNTRACK: Sorry, Kubernetes 1.28.3 requires crictl to be installed in root's path`

 follow these steps